religiosa1/init-docker-db/README.md

 # init-docker-db

-Simple script to initialize a disposable docker container with a database.
+A simple single executable program/script to initialize a disposable docker container with a database for the development process.

-During the development process I want to create database containers for my apps.
+As I can never remember all the environment variables and sql commands (looking at you, MsSQL) required to initialize a docker container with a db in it.

-And I can never remember the environment variables and sql commands to initialize them.
+`init-docker-db` automates this process, creating a database of specified type, user, password, database name and container name, ensuring consistent parameters across different database types.

-This script automates this process, creating a database of specified type, user, password database name and container name, making available params consistent between databases.
+Using `--dry` flag, you can print the required commands to the terminal without actually executing them.

 Written using [bun](https://bun.sh/)